Cognitive, Technological & Environmental Intelligence – Modern Challenges

-Yet in my personal experience, if you play their games for 45 mins a day, you will discover your performance on a variety of subsets of cognitive intelligence goes up, plateaus for a while, then moves up again, in a series of S-curve steps.
+In my experience, if you play their games for 45 mins a day, your performance on a variety of subsets of cognitive intelligence will rise, plateau for a while, then move up again, in a series of S-curve steps.
 This is the normal mass practice learning dynamic.
 I’ve found the subset of their games that improve your attention, working memory and visual awareness will lead to noticeable (by you at least) improvement in your daily workplace performance.

 Another foundational group of emotional-cognitive skills are Toffler’s three foresight skills of anticipation, innovation, and strategy.
 We’ve said a lot about these throughout the Guide, but let’s look more closely now at the third skill, strategic thinking, from the perspective of both emotion and cognition.

 Perhaps the top strategic thinking subskill that most of us need more of is better ability to prioritize.
 As with many things, your cognitive abilities (System 2) help you set priorities, and your emotional abilities (System 1) either work to support that prioritization, turning it into execution, or they block it, so you deprioritize and get distracted by other things.

 As the late Stephen Covey reminds us in his prioritization classic, First Things First, 1994, life is a series of important moments and urgent moments.
 We spend our days moving chaotically between four basic time allocation quadrants, two of which are important quadrants, and two of which are urgent quadrants, and one of which is neither (picture below right).